Work Crew Program

 - The BCSO will review your Request for approval and contact you if the Work Crew is available to provide the services requested.

 - Once approved, the Community Service Coordinator may contact you to schedule a site visit for project and materials review and scheduling.
+No work can begin until the project is approved by the BCSO.

 - It is the agency/organization’s responsibility to contact the BCSO one week prior to project start to go over last minute logistics.